edgio-docs/edgio-docs/src/pages/guides/integrations/swell.md

 Options:

-- `{{ FULL_CLI_NAME }}SourceMaps: true|false`: when true, the serverless build includes sourcemap files which make debugging easier when tailing the server logs in the {{ PORTAL_PLAIN }}.
+- `{{ FULL_CLI_NAME }}SourceMaps: true|false`: when true, the serverless build includes sourcemap files which make debugging easier when tailing the server logs in the {{ PORTAL }}.
 It also increases the serverless bundle size, which may push your deployments over the 50MB (compressed) limit.

 <Callout type="warning">